bstevens00/Data-Science-Portfolio/README.md

 # Brendan Stevens' Data Science Portfolio
 Hello!
 Welcome to my Data Science GitHub Portfolio.

-Select a project from above to learn more.
+Left click a selected project from above and scroll down to that project's README to learn about it.
+(Eventually, this page will be replaced by a table of contents)

 Thank you.